Cercidiphyllum japonicum (Katsura Tree, Japanese Katsura Tree)

 Description and Growing Information

 General DescriptionA large, broadly pyramidal tree used mainly for residential or park locations.
-It has great seasonal interest and sweet-smelling aroma in released in the autumn at leaf colour change.
+It has great seasonal interest, and sweet-smelling aroma released in the autumn at leaf colour change.
 Not drought tolerant.

 LandscapeStreets, residential properties, parks, golf courses and commercial areas.